ProjoMania/OdooDeveloperToolsUI/README.md

 - **Project Management**
   - Create and manage development projects
   - Track project status and progress
-  - Link projects to SSH servers and databases
+  - Link projects to Remote servers and databases
   - Dedicated deletion page with confirmation for safe removal

 - **Task Management**